“But I do not want you to be ignorant, brethren, concerning those who have fallen asleep, lest you sorrow as others who have no hope“

 Knowing biblical truth is the foundation of stability, especially when it comes to eternal things.

-The Rapture of the church is an important doctrine, because it affects our future and present hope.
+The Rapture of the church is an important doctrine because it affects our future and presents hope.

 It is important that non-Christians know about the first coming of Christ and its purpose.
-It is also important for Christians to know about the Rapture and second coming of Christ.
+It is also important for Christians to know about the Rapture and the Second Coming of Christ.
 Jesus’ imminent return to planet earth to translate believers to heaven is a glorious truth that comforts Christians.